-In the Greater Sacramento Region, there are only three training programs that fully prepare students for energy efficiency occupations: two construction management programs and a new program at Cosumnes River College that will help meet the growing needs of the building performance/retrofitting sector.
+In the Northern Inland Region, there are only a handful of training programs that prepare students for energy efficiency occupations.
 As a result, more training is needed.
-Fortunately several colleges have already begun to develop new programs that will help address the growing demand for energy efficiency services.
+Fortunately Shasta College and Butte College have already begun to develop new certificate programs that will help address the growing demand for energy efficiency services.

-The findings from this study support the creation, adaptation and expansion of energy efficiency courses and programs at Greater Sacramento community colleges.
-These programs will provide meaningful employment opportunities for hundreds of students, support the expansion of energy efficiency firms, and help restore the health of the regional economy.
+The findings from this study support the creation, adaptation and expansion of energy efficiency courses and programs at Northern Inland community colleges.
+These programs will provide meaningful employment opportunities for community college graduates, support the expansion of energy efficiency firms, and help restore the health of the regional economy.